liudmylapanchenko/kottans-frontend/README.md

 <br>

 ## Git Basics
 Previously passed a course from Udacity so it was easy to pass this one from Coursera.
 Also, it helped me to refresh my knowledge in Git because i didn't use it since passing the previous one.
+Also, from this cource I lerned new information about diff and patch.
 After that I consolidated my knowledge with Learn Git Branching course.
 It was really interesting and even fun to pass every stage :smiley:

 <details>